Join Jim's mailing list.

 Now I’ve written five novels: Waverly’s Universe (my first novel since that masterpiece I created when I was five), The Sand People, Up North, The Mountain Goat, and my newest, 68: a novel.

 Another interesting thing happened to me during those years at Los Alamos.
 I met my wife Mary.
-Today we live on a small wooded lake in central Wisconsin, where we enjoy kayaking, hiking and outdoor photography.
+Today we live in Wisconsin, where we enjoy kayaking, hiking and outdoor photography.
 We have three grown children.